-Emulsion paint is a water-based paint.
-The paint when dry produces a dry textured matte finish that is very flexible.
+Emulsion is a water-based paint.
+When dry, it produces a dry textured matte finish that is very flexible.
 The finish can be sealed with any sealant.

-Emulsion paint is used over building interior walls and plastered surfaces like ceilings.
-Due to its water-based nature, emulsion paint can stick to different surfaces, including concrete and metal.
+It is used over building interior walls and plastered surfaces like ceilings.
+Due to its water-based nature, the paint can stick to different surfaces, including concrete and metal.

 Enamel vs Emulsion Paint?